destructurama/attributed/README.md

 Apply the `LogMasked` attribute with various settings:

- - **Text:** If set the properties value will be set to this text.
+ - **Text:** If set, the property value will be set to this text.
- - **ShowFirst:** Shows the first x characters in the property value
+ - **ShowFirst:** Shows the first x characters in the property value.
- - **ShowLast:** Shows the last x characters in the property value
+ - **ShowLast:** Shows the last x characters in the property value.
- - **PreserveLength:** If set it will swap out each character with the default value.
+ - **PreserveLength:** If set, it will swap out each character with the default value.
 Note that this property will be ignored if Text has been set to custom value.

 ### Examples